F23-144-D/video-dataset-preprocess/Software Instructions.md

 [UCF101] --> [UCF101_n_frames]

-# Conversion of Video folder into n-frames
+# Step 3: Conversion of Videos into n-frames

 Convert UCF101 dataset to nframes, basically extracting frames from each video (at 1 fps) and then then we write n-frames data for each video folder